mronkko/ZoteroQuickLook/README.md

 To install ZoteroQuickLook, download the latest version of `zoteroquicklook.zoteroplugin` from the Releases section of this GitHub repo.
 In **Zotero** (not in Firefox), open Tools -> Add-ons.
 Then drag the `zoteroquicklook.zoteroplugin` file onto the Zotero Add-ons window.

-Note for __Zotero 6.0__: Replace `zoteroquicklook.zoteroplugin` above, download `zoteroquicklook.xpi` from te Release section then follow the instructions above.
+Note for __Zotero 6.0__: Replace `zoteroquicklook.zoteroplugin` above, download `zoteroquicklook.xpi` from the Release section then follow the instructions above.

 ## Installing on Mac
 On Mac, ZoteroQuickLook uses macOS's native QuickLook functionality.
 Check path `/usr/bin/qlmanage` and make sure it exists.
 No additional steps are needed.